In this article, we look at the different types of CNC Machines and their uses.

-CNC (Computer Numerical Control) machines function via pre-programmed instructions which are devised using CAD (Computer Aided Design) software.
-Once the layout is created it is converted into g-code.
+CNC (Computer Numerical Control) machines function via pre-programmed instructions devised using CAD (Computer-Aided Design) software.
+Once the layout is created, it is converted into g-code.
 G-code is a CNC-legible format used to translate the CAD model into operation guidelines for a CNC machine, such as numerical values and coordinates.

-CNC machines are extremely versatile; they come in various forms and can be used for a multitude of applications.
+CNC machines are highly versatile; they come in various forms and can be used for a multitude of applications.
 Here are some examples of different types of CNC machines and their functions:

 Milling machines are one of the most commonly found CNC machines; they tend to be used for drilling or cutting shapes into a hard, solid material.
 Rotary tools on the milling machine can shave and slice a material in varying directions, depths and angles and range from 3-6 axis structure.
 Find out more about CNC Machining in our CNC Machining guide.